chihyeh/Paper-Writing/README.md

 <ul>
 <li>All histograms include underflow and overflow number in the bin 1 and the last bin.</li>
 <li>We choose <strong>CLUSTER</strong> to do the analysis and the histograms.</li>
-<li>Now we put all FIGs in the paper, and we will select some of them to be the representations, removing others later.</li>
+<li>Now we put all Figures in the paper, and we will select some of them to be the representations, removing others later.</li>
 </ul>
 </li>
 </ul>